mrparkerlol/aos-server-status/README.md

      in PHP                          Homepage: http://bit.ly/AoSStatusScript

 This code can be used for production use.
 This code can be distributed ONLY with this README file.

 Info:
 This script can be used in an API if needed, you do not need to use the default template.
 This update now supports 0.76, and 0.75.

-I updated the HTML in the tutorial as requested to fix deprecated tags.

 Change Log:

+V2.1
+Repositioned parts of the code
+Added comments to code for easier modification

 V2.0
 Updated master server.